 Courses & Application Requirements

-Our comprehensive MSEd curriculum will prepare you for practice, developing your skills in counseling assessments, research, and advanced counseling practices.
-Through supervised practicums, you'll graduate with hands-on experiences that will prepare you for the real-world of counseling.
-And, our elective courses allow you to focus even more on topics like addictions counseling, child and adolescent counseling, and couple and family counseling.
+Our comprehensive M.S.Ed. curriculum will prepare students for practice, by developing skills in counseling assessments, research, and advanced counseling practices.
+Through supervised practicums, students will graduate with hands-on experiences that will prepare them for the real world of counseling.

 - GMHC 546 Methods and Procedures in Counseling